FairwindsOps/insights-docs/docs/technical-details/reports/workloads.md

     content: Fairwinds Insights, Kubernetes Audit, Kubernetes configuration validation, Workloads, open source
 ---
 # Workloads
-The Workloads report uploads a list of all the workloads running in your cluster, including `Deployments`, `Jobs`, `CronJobs`, `ReplicaSets`, `DaemonSets`, and `Pods`.
+The Workloads report uploads a list of all the workloads running in your cluster including `Deployments`, `Jobs`, `CronJobs`, `ReplicaSets`, `DaemonSets` and `Pods`.
 This information is used to generate the information in the workloads page.
-Make sure to have Golilocks or Prometheus Collector installed [Install Hub](/configure/agent/install-hub)
+Make sure to have Goldilocks or Prometheus Collector installed.

 The Workloads report does not generate any Action Items.

 ## Sample Report
-Workloads reports contain a list of workloads, Namespaces, and Nodes in the cluster
+Workloads reports contain a list of workloads, Namespaces and Nodes in the cluster
 ```json
 {
     "CreationTime": "2020-02-11T19:08:07.287236228Z",